Pathological Demand Avoidance for Autism (PDA)

 The primary features of Pathological Demand Avoidance are:

-- Ability to use social techniques to avoid demands
+- Ability to use social strategies to avoid demands

 - Has the outside appearance of being sociable but lacks depth or understanding

-- Mood can shift quickly (ex: affectionate to aggressive)
+- Mood can shift quickly (for example going from affectionate to aggressive)

 - Loves to play pretend

 These characteristics of PDA can seem like a child being stubborn and difficult for someone who is not aware of the existence of PDA.

 In a 2002 interview with The Independent, Dr. Newson described what children with PDA are like.
 “They are often governed by obsessions.
 The predominant obsession is avoidance of demands placed on them.
 Even the most ordinary requests like getting into a car may throw them into panic,” she said.

 In the same interview, Fran Mitchell, parent to a seven-year-old daughter who was diagnosed with PDA when she was four, described her daughter’s behavior.
 She said that getting her in the car was always a challenge.
 “She’ll say, ‘I can’t at the moment.
 I’ve got to do something or other’ or ‘I’m poorly.
 I’ve got tummy ache.
 I need to go to the toilet,’” Mitchell said.

 Parents, teachers, and caregivers often describe pathological demand avoidance symptoms as the child being uncooperative, disrespectful, manipulative, and obsessive.
 Because PDA is not a known condition, the behavior is attributed to ineffective parenting, which can be difficult for parents who struggle with PDA behavior on a daily basis.